Winter Survival Strategies for Wellness

 3. A probiotic supplement can help stave off the common cold: The best preventative methods to ward off the common cold include washing your hands regularly, eating a healthy diet and getting at least eight hours of sleep per night.
 Hand washing helps reduce exposure to infectious agents while sleep and a healthy diet are essential in fortifying our defence against these agents.

 Another great preventative treatment for the common cold is taking a probiotic or “beneficial bacteria” supplement daily during cold and flu season.
 Certain strains of bacteria in the Lactobaccilus and Bifidobacterium genera are naturally present in abundance within the human digestive tract and play a supportive role in digestion, absorption, antigen recognition and immune activation.
 Optimizing the “good” to “bad” bacteria balance with probiotic supplementation has be shown in over the past seven years to help prevent occurrence, shorten duration and reduce intensity of the common cold or flu.

 People with immune disorders, milk allergy, recent surgery, cancer, short bowel syndrome, an artificial heart valve, those on immune suppressing medications or those who are HIV positive should consult a naturopathic doctor before taking a probiotic supplement.

-Dr. Colin MacLeod is a Naturopathic Doctor practicing out of the Halifax area in Nova Scotia.
+Author Dr. Colin MacLeod is a Naturopathic Doctor practicing out of the Halifax area in Nova Scotia.
 Dr. MacLeod provides safe and effective treatments which blend ancient traditional medicine with modern science and research.
 He is passionate about helping patients achieve optimal health, prevention of disease and a long, happy life.